Christ is Risen! He is Risen Indeed!

 Orthodoxkansas.org exists to provide a web presence for Orthodox Christian parishes, missions, chapels and organizations in the state of Kansas.
-It is a ministry of the St. Mary Magdalene Orthodox Christian Chapel, Manhattan, KS and currently provides webpages for
+It is a ministry of the St. Mary Magdalene Orthodox Christian Chapel, Manhattan, KS.

 You can now support Holy Orthodoxy in North Central Kansas by donating online to orthodoxkansas.org: